 Whether your tattoo is brand new or a few years old, you should always practice proper sun protection.
-Not only can the sun cause damage to non-tattooed parts of your skin, but it can also cause the crisp color on your tattoo to fade.
-According to the American Academy of Dermatology, UV rays can actually fade tattoo ink, giving it a dull finish.
+Not only does the sun cause damage to non-tattooed skin, but it can also cause the crisp color on your ink to fade more quickly.
+According to the American Academy of Dermatology, UV rays can actually prematurely fade tattoo ink, giving it a dull finish.
 If your tattoo is new, make sure it’s covered up with clothing whenever you step outdoors.
 For older, fully healed tattoos, the AAD recommends using a sunscreen with a broad spectrum SPF of at least 30 and taking other sun protection measures.
 We like the CeraVe Hydrating Sunscreen Body Lotion With SPF 50.

-The AAD notes that one of the biggest causes of a faded tattoo is dryness.
+The AAD notes that one of the other biggest causes of a faded tattoo is dryness.
 Like any part of your skin, a tattooed area needs a boost of moisturization to keep it hydrated.
-If you noticed that your tattoo is feeling dry and a little rough, then use a moisturizer to keep it hydrated.
+If you noticed that your tattoo is feeling dry and a little rough, then use a good body moisturizer to keep it hydrated.

 The AAD also advises that using the wrong type of moisturizer can actually harm your tattoo.
 Avoid using petroleum jelly and other petroleum-based products to hydrate your tattoo, as these can cause ink fading.
 Instead, opt for a water-based moisturizing cream or lotion to keep your tattoo hydrated.
 Better yet, opt for a special cream that’s made specially for tattoos, like the House 99 Bold Statement Tattoo Cream.

 Just like the rest of your body, you need to keep your tattoo clean in order to keep it from fading or getting infected.
-But, be careful with the kinds of soaps you use — a harsh soap can cause irritation.
+But be careful with the kinds of soaps you use — a harsh soap can cause irritation.
 Use a mild, unscented soap to keep your tattoo gently cleansed without any irritation.